osg-htc/user-school-2018/docs/materials/day1/part3-ex2-status.md

     In the example above, the single quotes (`'`) are for the shell, so that the entire expression is passed to `condor_status` untouched, and the double quotes (`"`) surround a string value within the expression itself.

-Currently on CHTC, there are only a few slots that meet these criteria.
+Currently on CHTC, there are only a few slots that meet these criteria (our high-memory servers, mainly used for metagenomics assemblies).

 If you are interested in learning more about writing ClassAd expressions, look at section 4.1 and especially 4.1.4 of the HTCondor Manual.
 This is definitely advanced material, so if you do not want to read it, that is fine.
 But if you do, take some time to practice writing expressions for the `condor_status -constraint` command.